nbveroczi/holbertonschool-low_level_programming/simple_shell/readme.md

 ## Contributors

-This project was by Naomi Veroczi and Tasneem Farag
+This project was a team project by Naomi Veroczi and Tasneem Farag